d3scomp/uncertain-architectures/README.md

-# uncertain-architectures
+# Architecture Homeostatic Mechanisms

-This repository contains demo of uncertain architectures.
+This repository contains the demo accompanying the submission of our paper "Architecture Homeostasis in Software-Intensive Cyber-Physical Systems" to WICSA'16.

-## Tutorial
+## Usage Guide
+### Compilation
+You first need to checkout the following Github projects:
+* [uncertain-architectures](https://github.com/d3scomp/uncertain-architectures.git) (the project featured here), and switch to the "master" branch
+* [JDEECo](https://github.com/d3scomp/JDEECo.git), and switch to the "uncertain-architectures" branch
-To run the simulation you need to checkout the [DEECo](https://github.com/d3scomp/JDEECo.git) first, and switch to the branch uncertain-architectures.
-And checkout [jDEECo Visualizer](https://github.com/d3scomp/JDEECoVisualizer).
+* [JDEECoVisualizer](https://github.com/d3scomp/JDEECoVisualizer.git), and switch to the "uncertain-architectures" branch

-Import into Eclipse DEECo projects (jdeeco, adaptation, core, network), visualizer and uncertain-architectures projects.
+Import the following Eclipse projects to a running Eclipse instance (tested with MARS.1):
+* "cz.cuni.mff.d3s.jdeeco.modes" and "uncertain-architectures" from the "uncertain-architectures" Github project
+* "cz.cuni.mff.d3s.jdeeco", "cz.cuni.mff.d3s.jdeeco.core", "cz.cuni.mff.d3s.jdeeco.adaptation", and "cz.cuni.mff.d3s.jdeeco.network" from "JDEECo" Github project
+* "JDEECoVisualizer" from "jDEECoVisualizer" Github project

-After importing you may need to run maven update on all the projects.
+Run maven update on all the projects (you need to install the [m2e plugin](https://marketplace.eclipse.org/content/maven-integration-eclipse-luna-and-newer) to use maven in Eclipse).

-In the uncertain-architectures project in the cz.cuni.mff.d3s.jdeeco.ua.demo package there are the classes Configuration and Run.
+### Running the demo
+Locate the files Configuration and Run inside the "cz.cuni.mff.d3s.jdeeco.ua.demo" package of the "uncertain-architectures" Eclipse project.
-Configuration contains the parameters of the simulation and Run contains the main().
+Configuration contains the parameters of the simulation and Run contains the main() of the demo.

+### Analysis of results
-To ease the process of launching simulations with different setting we have devised a set of scripts that are placed in the analysis folder.
-To use these scripts you will need python version 3 as a Eclipse plugin.
-In the OverallAnalysis you can uncomment a scenario you want to run and set the number of simulations i and run the script.
-After the simulations are done an analysis will proceed automatically.
-The result of the analysis is a plot of times that it takes to clean a dirt after it appears.
+To ease the process of launching simulations with different settings and analyzing their results we have devised a set of Python scripts (version 3.5).
+They are placed in the analysis folder of the "uncertain-architectures" Eclipse project.
+The "OverallAnalysis" script serves as a starting point.
+You can uncomment a scenario you want to run, set the number of iterations (runs of a particular configuration), and run the script.
+Once all simulation runs are finished, the analysis scripts are automatically invoked.
+The final results are boxplots depicting the 90th percentile of the "cleaning duration" (time between a tile gets dirty until it gets clean) at each run.